August 07, 2017

-This cairn represents the 3 ½ days that 12 youth, 6 Friends staff, 3 special guests and the LEAP staff spent on the Lower Salmon River in 2017.
+This cairn represents the 3 ½ days that 12 youth, six Friends staff, three special guests and the LEAP staff spent on the Lower Salmon River in 2017.

 The day on the water was finished off at the Lower Whitehouse rapid.
 This is a re-run rapid.
-Everyone got to re-run the rapid as many time as they like.
-This rapid saw youth and staff pushing themselves to try new things.
-This included going down the rapid in pairs or threes, a youth “surfing” the rapid on top of a flipped over raft, and just swimming the rapid.
+Everyone got to re-run the rapid as many times as they like.
+This rapid saw youth and staff, pushing themselves to try new things.
+This included going down the rapid in pairs or threes, a youth “surfing” the rapid on top of a flipped over the raft and just swimming the rapid.
 Lower Whitehouse was the rapid where people were falling into the rapid and understanding that there was no need to panic.
-The life jackets kept you a float and the LEAP staff were there pulling you out and/or encouraging us to swim out of the rapid.
+The life jackets kept you afloat, and the LEAP staff was there pulling you out and/or encouraging us to swim out of the rapid.
 For me, swimming the Lower Whitehouse rapid helped me prepare for what was ahead.

-Day three on the water brought the biggest rapids as we headed in to the 9-mile Snow Hole Canyon.
-The very first rapid of the day is called Half & Half.
-Being in the back I watched this rapid wreak havoc on the group.
+Day three on the water brought the biggest rapids as we headed into the 9-mile Snow Hole Canyon.
+The very first rapid of the day is called Half and Half.
+Being in the back, I watched this rapid wreak havoc on the group.
 Instead of nerves kicking in, those of us in the back pushed hard and did our best to make it through.
-Once through Half & Half we eddied (pulled to a side of the river) out and gathered ourselves.
+Once through Half and Half, we eddied (pulled to a side of the river) out and gathered ourselves.
 Matt, our lead guide, told us we had just completed the hardest rapid on the trip.
 There was a huge cheer.

-The fifth rock you see holding up day three represents the LEAP staff.
+The fifth rock you see, holding up day three, represents the LEAP staff.
 They do so much more than just support us on the water.
 They are the ones who provide us with amazing meals.
-They do all the food prep, cooking, and cleaning.
+They do all the food prep, cooking and cleaning.
 They provide us with any medical attention that’s needed along the trip.
-They were there to talk through the rapids and provide tips on ways to push through those fears and nerves any of us had going into bigger rapids.
+They were there to talk through the rapids and provide tips on ways to push through those fears and nerves that any of us had to go into bigger rapids.

-All together this cairn represents the amazing journey that 12 youth, 6 FOTC staff, 3 special guests and the LEAP staff had on the Lower Salmon River in 2017.
+Altogether, this cairn represents the amazing journey that 12 youth, six Friends of the Children staff, three special guests and the LEAP staff had on the Lower Salmon River in 2017.
 This experience created new friendships.
 It pushed many of us beyond our typical physical and emotional limits.
 We were able to leave something negative in our life at the river and bring back a positive memory.
 I appreciated the opportunity to be part of this wonderful journey.